How To Spray Drawings with Fixative

-Set your drawing vertically.
-If you spray your drawing on the ground, you risk dripping on your drawing and those spots will not come out.
+Set your drawing vertically, either against a wall or propped up on an easel.
+If you spray your drawing on the ground and spray over it, you risk dripping on your drawing and those spots will not come out.

 Once you’ve gone from top to bottom, flip your drawing 90 degrees and spray again.
-This is to lock in the spray and guaranteeing all spots are covered.
-Let your drawing sit for about 5 minutes before doing another round of spray, if necessary.
+This is to lock in the spray and guarantee all spots are covered.
+Let your drawing sit for about 30-60 seconds before doing another round of spray, if necessary.

 Step 4: Test the smudge level

-Remember to always read the instructions on the can and use caution when using spray, as it is flammable and toxic.
+Always read the instructions on the can and use caution when using fixative spray, as it is flammable and toxic.
 However, your knowledge of what not to do will protect you from the dangers of potentially hazardous materials.